washedPat/madhacksfall2023-backend/API.md

 }

 On Error
+Status 400
 {
+    "message": "User does not exist, or username or password is incorrect" }

+Status 500
+{
-    "message": "Error logging in user"
+    "message": "Error while logging in user"
 }
 ```